jhpyle/docassemble/_docs/users.md

 developers in their interviews.
 An `admin` user can add additional privileges by going to the [Privileges List].
 In interview logic, you can call [`user_has_privilege()`] to send the user down a different logical path depending on what privilege or privileges the user has.
+In addition, an `admin` user can delegate administrative powers to users that have a given privilege by editing the [`permissions`] directive in the [Configuration].

 When **docassemble** is first installed, it creates a user with "admin" privileges with the following login information: